Matherunner/hldoc/source/weapons.rst

 The glock [#glockfile]_, also known as the 9mm handgun, is the first hitscan ranged weapon acquired by the player in Half-Life.
 It does not see much use in speedruns once more powerful alternatives are acquired, owing to its relatively slow firing rate and low damage.
 Nevertheless, it can be used in a combination of weapons for quick weapon switching, offering 8 damage of type ``DMG_BULLET``.
 The volume of the gunfire is 600.
 Like most hitscan weapons in Half-Life, glock's range is 8192 units from the player's gun position.
 Reloading the glock takes 1.5s.
 Unlike the revolver (:ref:`revolver`), the glock can be fired under water.
 It can also be fired in both primary and secondary mode.
 The main differences between them are the firing rate and the bullet spread.

 =========  ==============  ===========================
-Mode       Cycle time      Bullet spread (square type)
+Mode       Cycle time      Bullet spread
 =========  ==============  ===========================
 Primary    0.3s            :math:`2\arctan 0.01 \approx 1.15^\circ`
 Secondary  0.2s            :math:`2\arctan 0.1 \approx 11.4^\circ`